How to Lose Eight Pounds This Month

 Pictured Recipe: Roasted Salmon with Smoky Chickpeas & Greens

-Are you ready to slim down for good?
-Pair that powerful motivation with our calorie-controlled meal plans and you can lose up to eight pounds this month.
+Weight loss might feel overwhelming, and sometimes it can be hard to know where to start.
+Luckily, we have recipes and tips to help you reach your goals.
+Pair your motivation with our calorie-controlled meal plans and you can lose up to eight pounds this month.
 High in fiber and packed with protein, the tasty recipes in each meal plan are designed to keep you feeling full and satisfied while you shed pounds.
 You'll also be eating more healthy, whole foods while cutting back on refined, processed foods and added sugars.
 That's important: when it comes to weight loss, recent research shows food quality is key.

 So what are you waiting for?
 Get started with the weight-loss tips below.
 In just four weeks, you'll be a new, lighter you!